-- 5.88.
-Safety alerts/ notices are communications which are used to highlight risks that were previously unknown, or which need to be managed differently in light of new information.
-An alert/ notice can provide guidance on managing risks as well as sources of further information and support. - 5.89.
-A number of organisations such as HSE, HIS, NHSScotland Assure, Public Health Scotland and so on publish and distribute safety alerts/ notices to NHSScotland and Local Authorities. - 5.90.
+- 5.90.
+Local details should include the following key elements: - Chief Executive's responsibility - an Executive Director's responsibilities.
+In the case of Health Boards, this should be the director with responsibility for medical equipment as defined in MHRA Managing Medical Devices (see ref 111) and CEL 35 (2010) (see ref 15) - IASO responsibilities - the process for receiving, evaluating and filtering of notifications and distribution of alerts/ notices including distribution of lessons learned - responsibilities of Managers and staff designated to take action in response to Safety Alerts/ Notices - record keeping - reporting and monitoring of internal cascade systems including adverse events, alerts/ notices received, assessed and acted on - 5.91.
 IRIC distributes the alerts/ notices through the IASO at each NHS board and local authority in Scotland.
-This is a general distribution which means every organisation receives a copy of the alert/ notice, regardless of whether they purchased the affected products. - 5.91.
+This is a general distribution which means every organisation receives a copy of the alert/ notice, regardless of whether they purchased the affected products. - 5.92.
 Health and care organisations should have a management system for reporting, reviewing and learning from all types of adverse events.
 Incidents and Alerts Safety Officers Network (ISON) should manage the alerts including: - log the incoming alert - review and distribute locally targeting the affected services, wards and departments.
-The affected departments identify actions to be taken and feedback to the relevant personnels including ISON - monitor and when required escalate the actions to senior management - 5.92.
-HFS hold a current list of IASOs however the responsibility to report any detail changes in writing to HFS immediately rests with the Boards and Local Authorities.
+The affected departments identify actions to be taken and feedback to the relevant personnels including IASO - monitor and when required escalate the actions to senior management - 5.93.
+NHSScotland Assure hold a current list of IASOs however the responsibility to report any detail changes in writing to NHSScotland Assure immediately rests with the Boards and Local Authorities.